Automotive Mechanic: Education & Career Requirements

 Automotive mechanics are trained to service and repair cars and small trucks.
-Aspiring mechanics may look to postsecondary education programs such as the programs covered below for the necessary training.
+Aspiring mechanics may start training for the trade during high school; if relevant high school classes aren't available, students may look to postsecondary education programs to learn the necessary skills.
+Certification, though voluntary, is standard in this field.

 Career Definition: Automotive Mechanics and Repair Technology

 Automotive mechanics and repair technology involve the use of diagnostic software and mechanical skill to maintain, repair and modify automobiles and their various parts.
 The role of an automotive mechanic is to identify car troubles and fix them.
 Mechanics receive training in automobile parts, functions and repair tools.